GamesCreed

 But the one mechanic you’ll love in Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants, is the most is the special turtle power attack that acts as a fatality-like special move assigned to any of the turtles you play as against singular or multiple enemies with the use of the Y button.
 Each turtle has their own unique special attack animation on surrounding enemies.

-Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants is in fact a fun time, but it isn’t perfect.
-A negative that we must discuss firstly is that in case you aren’t aware when it comes to multiplayer, you can only play locally.
+Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants is a fun time, but it isn’t perfect.
+A negative that we must discuss first is that, in case you aren’t aware, when it comes to multiplayer, you can only play locally.
 That’s right, there’s no online option at all.
-The only way you play with friends is you have to go through it just like how the old heads did many years ago.
+The only way you play with friends is you have to go through it, just like how the old heads did many years ago.

 Review Overview